 A device shall support at least two concurrent pull point subscriptions.

 Client Requirements (if supported)

-Client shall implement event handling with a pull point using the SetSynchronizationPoint, CreatePullPointSubscription and PullMessage operations if any of the specific events described in this specification are supported.
+Client shall implement event handling with a pull point using the CreatePullPointSubscription and PullMessage operations if any of the specific events described in this specification are supported.

 Event Handling Function List for Devices